Society for Individual Freedom: 1960s onwards

 George Kennedy Young became president sometime after his departure from MI6 in 1961.
 Other notable officers include its chairman, Professor Peter Walter Campbell, founder of the Dept of Politics at Reading and founding chairman of the Conservative Group for Homosexual Equality (CGHE – LBGT).
-Gerald Howarth, later a Conservative MP, served as the organisations General Secretary from 1969 to 1971.
+Gerald Howarth, later a Conservative MP, served as the organisation's General Secretary from 1969 to 1971.

 In 1967 the Young Libertarians, the youth organisation of SIF, broke off to create the Libertarian Alliance.
 There was an overlap of members and officers between the LA and the SIF.

 The SIF is independent of all political parties and relies entirely on voluntary subscriptions and donations.

 The SIF advocates personal freedom and less state control generally (e.g. it is opposed to censorship and identity cards), and a genuinely free enterprise economy including low taxation and no state subsidies to industry.
 Its membership tends to be strongly Eurosceptic.

 The SIF campaigned for the institution of the UK's Parliamentary Ombudsman beginning in 1959, and in 1961, published the first English language book on such institutions, Occasion for Ombudsman: Is a Grievance Man Necessary for Britain?, by journalist T. E. Utley.
 The campaign for the Ombudsman system – for an unelected adjudicator to help prevent bureaucratic maladministration – eventually succeeded.
 In 1967 the Parliamentary Commissioner for Administration was instituted.

 In 1975 its chairman became John Monson, 11th Baron Monson, a position he kept for the next 35 years.

 Monson's most controversial campaign was against compulsory use of seat belts which eventually failed but led to accusations of irresponsibility.

 In 1994 the SIF published The Power to Destroy, a study of the British tax system, by Professor D. R. Myddelton.